MMGFusion/mmg-graph/README.md

-    lead_details : Get more details about a specific lead download_call : Download the audio file of a recorded call get_campaigns : Get the list of all campaigns
+    lead_details : Get more details about a specific lead download_call : Download the audio file of a recorded call get_campaigns : Get the list of all campaigns post_lead : Post a lead to a business

 ## Sample App